r-lib/usethis/tests/testthat/_snaps/tibble.md

     Code
       use_tibble()
     Message
-      v Adding 'tibble' to Imports field in DESCRIPTION v Adding '@importFrom tibble tibble' to 'R/{TESTPKG}-package.R'.
+      v Adding tibble to 'Imports' field in DESCRIPTION. v Adding '@importFrom tibble tibble' to 'R/{TESTPKG}-package.R'.
       * Document a returned tibble like so:
         #' @return a [tibble][tibble::tibble-package]